Yesterday we held the Awards Ceremony of our PUMP UP THE STEM video competition

 The MajorTim.space ‘Pump up the STEM’ video competition opens for entries on 31st July 2020 and closes midnight 3rd September 2020 (any entries received after this time will not be counted).

-The judging will begin on 4th September 2020 and end on 11th September 2020.
 The winners will be announced on 13th September 2020 during the ‘Pump up the STEM’ Live Online Awards Ceremony which starts at 4pm (BST) – the celebrity judges will be announcing the winners!

 Further details will be emailed to all entrants regarding the awards ceremony closer to the time.